seleznevae/jag.org/_posts/2017-09-11-first-release.md

 ### Supported data formats

 At the moment *jag* supports data *.csv format and data in simple table format.
-However, number of file formats than can be loaded may be extended by a user with custom plugins.
+However, number of file formats that can be loaded may be extended by a user with custom plugins.

 ### Wishes